open-cluster-management-io/policy-collection/CONTRIBUTING.md

 # Contributing guidelines

-You can contribute policies by submitting a pull request (PR) in the `policy-collection` repo.
-Your PR must be reviewed by the [OWNERS](OWNERS) of the repo.
+You can contribute policies by submitting a pull request (PR) in the `policy-collection` repository.
+Your PR must be reviewed by the [OWNERS](OWNERS) of the repository.
 Contributors own full responsibility for all aspects of secure engineering for their contributions, and need to provide an email address to report security issues found in their contributions.

 ## Terms